lawnjunk/taskomatic-api/README.md

  It should be formated like the following example text.
 `Authorization: Bearer ExampleEXAMPLEexampleEXAmpleExampleExampleexampleExAMPle`

+## User Model CRUD
+Because the User model stores sensitive security data, the CRUD opperations are broken into two endpoints, `/auth` and `/profile`.

-The `/auth` endpoint is used to manage the CRUD operations of User-Model, as well as generate authentication tokens.
+The `/auth` endpoint is used to manage the parts of the user model that have security conserts.
+It can do the folling
+  * `POST /auth` will create a new User
+  * `GET /auth` will login an existing user
+  * `PUT /auth` will update a users password
+  * `GET /auth/veify/:base64email` will verify that your email is correct

+The `/profile` endpoint is used to manage the parts of the user model that have no security consern.
+  * `GET /profile` will return a list of all the profiles (sanitized of sensitive information)
+  * `GET /profile/self` will return a users own profile  model
+  * `PUT /profile/self` will allow a user to update their name and username

 ### POST /auth
 Create a user and recieve an authentication token.
 #### Requirements
 * Make a HTTP POST request to `/auth`
-* Set the HTTP header `Content-Type` to `application/json`
+* Set the HTTP Header `Content-Type` to `application/json`
 * Attach JSON to the body of the request with the following data.
 ``` json
 {